kdpkst/INT104/README.md

 To quickly explore the project, follow these steps:

 1. Clone the repository and cd to project folder
-2. Run the file classify_and_cluster.py and observe the results.
+2. Run the file classify_and_cluster.py and observe the figures and results.
 3. For detailed information about project specificaton, data exploration and preprocessing,  dimensionality reduction, classification and clustering, please [Click](./project/report.pdf) to read the report.
 Feel free to modify the codes as needed.